 Heavy trauma to the brain can damage the tracts between the cerebral cortex and the brain stem.
-The cerebral cortex is consequently excluded from control by the organism (= syndrome of decerebration), whereas the function of the brain stem is preserved.
+The cerebral cortex is consequently excluded from control (syndrome of decerebration), whereas, the function of the brain stem is preserved.

-Interruption of the tracts caudal of the red nucleus leads to decerebrate rigidity (= tone increase) of the extensor muscles because the inhibiting function of the red nucleus on the extensors is no longer effective, and therefore the stimulating function of the lateral vestibular nucleus predominate.
-Lesions below the lateral vestibular nucleus, however, do not lead to decerebrate rigidity because in this case, the activation of the extensors through the lateral vestibular nucleus has been eliminated as well.
+Interruption of the tracts caudal to the red nucleus leads to decerebrate rigidity (tone increase) of the extensor muscles because the inhibiting function of the red nucleus on the extensors is no longer effective, and therefore the stimulating function of the lateral vestibular nucleus predominate.
+Lesions below the lateral vestibular nucleus, however, do not lead to decerebrate rigidity because in this case, the activation of the extensors through the lateral vestibular nucleus has also been eliminated.

 Diseases of the Cerebellum

 Damage to the cerebellum (for example as a result of chronic alcohol abuse) leads to disruptions in the fine movements and coordination.